A-kly/School-Vault/PSYCH 258/Topic 13 - Human & Artificial Intelligence.md

 ## Issues

-- Validity
+- **Validity**

 James McKeen Cattell (1890):

 - devised tests based on Galton’s work
 - assessed by his student, Clark Wissler
-- virtually no ----------- between intelligence and college grades
+- virtually no ==correlation== between intelligence and college grades

-(conventional IQ tests: correlations of .40 to .60)
+	- (conventional IQ tests: correlations of .40 to .60)
 - tests used extensively during WWI
 - Army Alpha: verbal test
+	- People can't read, so this didn't work well
-- Army Beta: performance test, with ---------- directions instead of words
+- Army Beta: performance test, with ==pantomimed== directions instead of words
 - used to determine job classification and leadership potential (or, who got sent to the front lines)
-- intelligence came to be seen as inherited -----, not index of learning performance
+- intelligence came to be seen as inherited ==trait==, not index of learning performance
 - tests ---------- biased:

-e.g., “I don’t sing for nobody” Single- or double-negative?
+	- e.g., “I don’t sing for nobody” Single- or double-negative?

-e.g., Dove Counterbalance General Intelligence Test (1971), a.k.a. the Chitling Test
+	- e.g., Dove Counterbalance General Intelligence Test (1971), a.k.a. the Chitling Test

 - Is one culture less intelligent, or is the test ------?
 - Some cultures don’t believe in testing or competitive ---------should they be exempt?